 Projections Matrix Query

-The occupational wage and employment data provided at the County level are estimates based on the Estimates Delivery System (EDS) developed by the State
+The occupational wage and employment data provided at the County level are estimates based on the Local Employment and Wage Information System (LEWIS) developed by the State

 County Wages and Employment by Occupation Query